 With 25,000 people losing their lives every year due to road incidents in Europe, the European Commission has implemented ‘Vision Zero’ to reduce road deaths on European roads to almost zero by 2050.
-A recent working document titled Next steps towards “Vision Zero” states that “the premise that no loss of life is acceptable needs to inform all decision making on road safety”.
-In this context, our panel will explore the initiatives and new technologies created to reduce road accidents and the broader impact this will have on the transport system.
-It will discuss how all public and private stakeholders involved can work together to develop a framework for road safety that draws on best practices, will debate how new types of risks that Autonomous Vehicles and other intelligent technologies create can be best addressed and will examine the safety opportunities these innovations can bring in helping to reduce accidents.
+In this context, our panel will explore the initiatives and new technologies within the deployment of Cooperative Intelligent Transport Systems (C-ITS) that offers new advanced solutions to today’s transport problems.
+It will discuss how all public and private stakeholders involved can work together to develop a framework for road safety that draws on best practices.
+This session will debate how new types of risks that Autonomous Vehicles and other intelligent transport technologies create can be best addressed while also examining the safety impact these innovations can bring in reducing road accidents.

 The transport sector is the fastest growing contributor to climate emissions, representing a quarter of Europe’s greenhouse gas emissions.
-To meet the Paris Climate Change Agreement, Europe is looking to revolutionise its transport system to make it more efficient.
-To achieve this vision, a robust and sustainable infrastructure is required to support the use of renewable energy sources to power future vehicles, including electric cars.
-With the outgoing European Commission proposing to spend 70% of the transport budget of the next Multiannual Financial Framework on climate-friendly objectives, this session will explore the most efficient mobility solutions that could reduce our carbon footprint.
+According to the Green Deal, the EU will revise the transport standards by 2021 to ensure a clear pathway at putting Europe on track to reach net-zero global warming emissions by 2050.
+To achieve this vision, a robust and sustainable transport infrastructure is required to support the use of renewable energy sources to power future vehicles, including electric cars.
+With the European Commission’s proposal to spend 70% of the transport budget of the next Multiannual Financial Framework on climate-friendly objectives, this session will explore the most efficient mobility solutions that could reduce our carbon footprint.

-To discuss sponsorship, speaking and visibility opportunities at the 5th Annual Future of Transport Conference please contact Geraldine Chan-Evans on email@example.com / +44 (0) 2920 783 070
+To discuss sponsorship, speaking and visibility opportunities at the 5th Annual Future of Transport Conference, please contact Geraldine Evans on firstname.lastname@example.org / +44 (0) 2920 783 070

 Registration for this event is complimentary for all participants.
-Please note that spaces are limited and allocated on a first-come-first-served basis.
+Please note that places are limited and allocated on a first-come-first-served basis.

-For more information on any aspect of this event, please contact Geraldine Chan-Evans using any of the details below.
+For more information on any aspect of this event, please contact Geraldine Evans using any of the details below.